-I would also like to thank Gary Huang of 80/20 Sourcing for providing the products lists.
+I would also like to thank Gary Huang of 80/20 Sourcing for providing the initial product lists.

 Products affected by the US-China tariffs

 Tariffs initially targeted machinery and tooling, such as lasers and gas vessels.
-As such, the first two rounds had a very limited impact on American ecommerce companies and Amazon sellers.
+As such, the first two rounds had a limited impact on American e-commerce companies and Amazon sellers.
 A few examples follow below:

 - Dental cement

 - Iron or non-alloy steel semi-finished products